 B) check to see if there are a few slices of bread you can salvage?

-If you chose option B, experts have a pretty good reason why you need to kick your habit immediately.
+So what’s your answer?
+If you chose option B, then you need to read this!
+Experts have a pretty good reason why you need to kick your habit immediately.

 A representative from the Department of Agriculture, Mariana Graveley, recently opened up to NPR about the topic, warning that moldy bread is definitely not safe to eat.
 Graveley explained that mold really can’t be removed from a soft and porous food, such as bread.
 She said, “With soft food, it’s very easy for the roots [of the mold] or the tentacles, or whatever creepy word you want to use, to penetrate into the bread.”